MockingbirdME/game_md/core_rules/actions.md

 * Calculate successes:
     * add half the primary attribute to successes (round down for standard, up for taken time)
     * add the primary skills value to success, double this value for taken time
-    * add ranks in all relevant secondary skills as successes
+    * add half the ranks in all relevant secondary skills as successes (round down for standard, up for taken time)
 * Add one success for every bonus die
 * Remove two successes for every penalty die, reduced to one per die for taken time
 * Apply your total successes to the action being taken